brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 1:00pm - 2:40pm: Finished functionality to filter trips by type from trips list.

+* 2:45pm - 4:00pm: Worked on debugging a console error.

 <!-- NOTES:

 Can also possibly have toggle feature inside the trips list component and just render different trips by type when clicked.